-Beyond the wealth of knowledge that I obtained while attending Drexel, the relationships that I developed while in the EAM program led me to where I am today.
 During a Touring and Concert Promotion class at Drexel, my professor, Eva Alexiou-Reo introduced me to Red Light Management where she had worked with Bruce Flohr on a project that she was representing.
 Eva insisted that I meet with Bruce regarding an internship and during spring break of my senior year; I flew to Los Angeles to meet with him.
 I was hired as an intern and have turned that internship into my career.

 Who are you stalking/hoping to work with next?

 Stalking is a disturbing word!
 I am very happy with the artist roster that I am working with, and who knows what is going to happen next!